josephbudd/kickwasm/README.md

 ### The tool kickstore

-The tool kickstore has the potential to work with other types of stores.
+The tool kickstore, like kickwasm is a work in progress.
+Kickstore needs to work with more types of databases.
+That will require some more refactoring with kickwasm as the bolt database is built into the framework.